Twinklebear/Twinklebear.github.io-jekyll/_posts/2019-10-20-the-sbt-three-ways.md

 To motivate why need the shader binding table, it's important to see how ray tracing differs from rasterization.

+*brief refresher, link to dxr tutors, other tutorials and book for more*

 <figure>
 	<!--<img class="img-fluid" src="https://i.imgur.com/YqdyKCj.png"/>-->
 	{% assign figurecount = figurecount | plus: 1 %}